 The rental agency, Cuarto Quinto y Poder, issued her family mopeds that barely looked road-worthy.

-Wikenheiser paid extra for insurance and as a precaution she filled out a form that documented all of the pre-existing damage.
+Wikenheiser paid extra for insurance.
+As a precaution, she filled out a form that documented all of the pre-existing damage.
 She also took a “before” picture of the motorbike.

 Obviously, she reads my column.